FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/complete-list-oauth-grants.md

 5. The Resource Server returns Authorization Server URI and permission ticket.
 The response must contain a `WWW-Authenticate` header with the value `UMA` and the following parameters -
   * `as_uri`: The `issuer` URI from the authorization server's discovery document
   * `ticket`: The permission ticket

-6. The Client requests an access token from the Authorization Server’s token endpoint by making a POST request with the following parameters:
+6. The Client requests an access token from the Authorization Server’s token endpoint by making a POST request with the following parameters (the client can also redirect the requesting party to the Authorization Server as explained [here](https://docs.kantarainitiative.org/uma/wg/rec-oauth-uma-grant-2.0.html#claim-redirect)):
   * `grant_type`: Must be set to ` urn:ietf:params:oauth:grant-type:uma-ticket`
   * `ticket`: The permission ticket received in the previous step
   * `claim_token` (optional): A string containing the claim information the format specified by the `claim_token_format` parameter.
   * `claim_token_format` (optional): Specifies the format of the `claim_token`.
   * `pct` (optional): If the authorization server issued a PCT (persistent claims token) along with the RPT, this parameter may be included to optimize the process of requesting a new RPT
   * `rpt` (optional): An existing RPT, if one is available.
 This gives the authorization server the option to upgrade the RPT instead of assigning a new one.
   * `scope` (optional): A space-separated list of scopes.

-Note that the client can also redirect the requesting party to the Authorization Server as explained [here](https://docs.kantarainitiative.org/uma/wg/rec-oauth-uma-grant-2.0.html#claim-redirect)

 7. The Authorization Server issues an RPT after verifying the claims.
-The response contains the following parameters -
+The response contains the following parameters (`scope` and `refresh_token` may be returned as well):
-    - `token_type`, with the value `Bearer`.
+  * `token_type`, with the value `Bearer`.
-    - `expires_in`, with an integer representing the TTL of the access token.
+  * `expires_in`, with an integer representing the TTL of the access token.
-    - `access_token`, the access token itself.
+  * `access_token`, the access token itself.
-    - `pct` (optional), a persistent token claim
+  * `pct` (optional), a persistent token claim
-    - `upgraded` (optional), a boolean value to indicate whether an existing RPT was upgraded.
+  * `upgraded` (optional), a boolean value to indicate whether an existing RPT was upgraded.

-`scope` and `refresh_token` may be returned as well.

 8. The Client requests for the protected resource with RPT as a bearer token.

 9. The Resource Server introspects RPT at the Authorization Server and the Authorization Server returns token introspection status.
 There isn’t a standard recommended way of performing the introspection.
 One example can be found [here](https://docs.kantarainitiative.org/uma/wg/rec-oauth-uma-federated-authz-2.0.html#token-introspection).

 11. The Resource Server gives access to the protected resource.

 ## SAML 2.0 Bearer Grant